daddydrac/-deprecated-NVIDIA-GPU-Tensor-Core-Accelerator-PyTorch-OpenCV/README.md

 ### NVIDIA GPU/Tensor Core Accelerator for PyTorch, Tensorflow 2, Tensorboard + OpenCV
-A complete machine vision container that includes Jupyter notebooks with built-in code hinting, Anaconda, CUDA-X, TensorRT inference accelerator for Tensor cores, CuPy (GPU drop in replacement for Numpy), PyTorch &amp; OpenCV for accelerated workloads on NVIDIA Tensor cores and GPUs.
+A complete machine vision container that includes Jupyter notebooks with built-in code hinting, Anaconda, CUDA-X, TensorRT inference accelerator for Tensor cores, CuPy (GPU drop in replacement for Numpy), PyTorch, TF2, Tensorboard, and OpenCV for accelerated workloads on NVIDIA Tensor cores and GPUs.

 -----------------------------------------------------------